 The death of a family member or friend is a difficult time, and the process of administering the estate can feel complicated and stressful.
 During this process, you’ll come across the term “Grant of Probate”.
 But what does it mean, and do I need a Grant of Probate for deceased estates?

 - Do I need a Grant of Probate?

 - When Is a Grant of Probate not necessary?

 - Do I need a Grant Of Probate for superannuation assets?

 A Grant of Probate is the document issued by the Probate Registry of the Supreme Court of South Australia which authorises the Executor to administer the Will.

 - assets worth more than $20,000; or

-- assets with an institution (e.g. a bank) that requires a Grant of Probate before releasing the assets.
+- assets with an institution (e.g. a bank account) that requires a Grant of Probate before releasing the assets.

-The best way to determine whether a Grant of Probate is required is to talk to a lawyer experienced in deceased estate administration.
+The best way to answer the question, “do I need a Grant of Probate?” is to talk to a wills and estate lawyer experienced in deceased estate administration.
 This can normally be determined quite quickly.

 For further information (or if you need to make a Will) please contact Michelle Crichton on 8362 6400 or email Michelle Crichton.
 You can also join our mailing list to receive updates and legal advice on current issues, such as contesting a Will and how to apply for probate or letters of administration.